jhhr/bodylog/doc/Instructions.md

 - the "Save to File" button will attempt to save the movement to file
 - confirmation will be asked if there already exists a file for a movement with the same name
 - you cannot save the movement if the name is blank or any of the variables is not proper (see editing variables)
+- once saved, the movement lists in any open move editor or session editor windows will be updated, open session editors in a session editor window will not be updated (see Editing Sessions)
 ###Close editor:
 - the "Close Editor" button will close the editor